willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 # Short Term Forecasting using Recurrent Neural Networks

-The notebook this blog post was generated from can be found on [github](https://github.com/willfleury/wind-forecasting/blob/master/Forecasting.ipynb)
+The notebook for this blog post was written in collaboration with [Nicolas Juguet](https://www.linkedin.com/in/nicolas-juguet-68395720/) and can be found on [github](https://github.com/willfleury/wind-forecasting/blob/master/Forecasting.ipynb)

 ## Overview